dtcenter/METexpress/container_deployment/README-INSTALL.md

 **The file `stableDeployment.json` also specifies which apps will be deployed**.
 You can choose which apps will be deployed by editing this file.
 For example, If custom apps with custom names have been built you will need to add them to this file.
 If you want to leave some apps undeployed then remove their entries from this file.
 #### The program will prompt you for the database credentials for each database role required by each app.
 For METexpress this is the METdatadb database and the credentials will usually be the same for each app.
-#### Database Roles
+#### Database Role
-Database roles can be some combination of one or more predefined roles.
-These roles correspond to database connections and may require different credentials.
-Currently, for METexpress, only one role "sums_data" is used, but that may change in the future.
-These roles are configured in the stableDeployment.json file and should not be changed from what they are in the github code repository.
-If you add a custom app use the role "sums_data".
+METexpress uses a construct named role to store database credentials.
+The role is defined as "sums_data".
+This role is configured in the stableDeployment.json file and should not be changed from what it is in the github code repository.
+If you add a custom app give it the role "sums_data" in that file as well.
-* sums_data - the database that contains an apps statistical partial sum data - **default role**,
-* meta_data - the database that contains app metadata - **currently unused**,
-* model_data - a database that contains metadata about data sources - **currently unused**,
-* and sites_data - which contains non standard domain data - **currently unused**.

-**For METexpress there is currently only one role used, which is sums_data.**
 #### Database Credentials
 The credentials that you provide are stored in an `[INSTALL_DIR]/settings` directory with the directory structure `INSTALL_DIR/settings/appreference/settings.json` (where appreference is the